 Regulatory Risk: Cryptocurrencies are alternatives to traditional fiat currencies issued by governments and the anonymity of cryptocurrencies means that they may be used to facilitate money laundering or other illegal activities.
 As a result, governments may seek to regulate, restrict or ban the use and sale of cryptocurrencies, and some have already taken this approach.
 Any such regulatory action may impact the value of cryptocurrencies.

-Cryptocurrency Exchanges: ADS’s prices for its cryptocurrency CFDs are provided by its Liquidity Provider, ADS Securities LLC, which sources its prices from a number of cryptocurrency exchanges.
+Cryptocurrency Exchanges: ADSS’s prices for its cryptocurrency CFDs are provided by its Liquidity Provider, ADSS Securities LLC, which sources its prices from a number of cryptocurrency exchanges.
 Cryptocurrency exchanges are entirely digital and are at risk from hackers, malware and operational glitches.
 If a cryptocurrency exchange is hacked, there is no authority to resolve disputes and this is particularly problematic as all cryptocurrency transactions are irreversible.

 Blockchain Forks: In respect of each cryptocurrency, there is one generally accepted decentralised ledger that records all cryptocurrency transactions called the “blockchain”.
 When the software of participants in the relevant cryptocurrency network (known as “miners”) becomes misaligned, a split (or “fork”) in the relevant blockchain may occur thereby resulting in two different blockchains.

-Closing Only Trading: At any point in time, ADS may, in its sole and absolute discretion, switch cryptocurrency CFD trading to “Closing Only”.
+Closing Only Trading: At any point in time, ADSS may, in its sole and absolute discretion, switch cryptocurrency CFD trading to “Closing Only”.
 When “Closing Only” is applied, new cryptocurrency CFDs positions cannot be opened and existing positions can only be maintained or closed.
-Although, ADS may apply “Closing Only” without providing any reason or justification for this decision, this may occur to facilitate ADS complying with its own internal market risk limits.
+Although, ADSS may apply “Closing Only” without providing any reason or justification for this decision, this may occur to facilitate ADSS complying with its own internal market risk limits.